enkidevs/curriculum/python/python-core/arithmetic-operation-exercise/arithmetic-operation-exercise.md

 setupCode:
   startingPoint: |
     # 👋 Welcome to the Python coding playground.
-    # For this problem use one of the arithmetic operators
+    # For this problem use one of these arithmetic operators
-    # +, -, *, or /
+    # * or /

 ---

-# Program to calculate +, - , * or /
+# Multiplication & Division

 ---

 ## Content

-How would you write a program that will either add, subtract, multiply or divide two numbers?
+How would you write a program that will either multiply or divide two numbers?
 The output should contain a message along with the result.

 It's up to you to choose which operation to use and what the message will be.

 To achieve this, you should use the following concepts:
 - variable creation (`age = 29`)
-- arithmetic operators (`+, -, *, /`)
+- arithmetic operators (`* or /`)

 Learning is best when we give it an honest try.
 Even if we make a mistake, we'll remember it and do better next time.